kholsman/Tipping-Points/README.md

 continuous way in response to the corresponding change of its stressor(s), while a TGAM represents a system response curve that is folded backwards, forming a fold bifurcation with two tipping points (Figure S1).”*.

 They further used the following methods:

-3.1. *“fit 18 GAMs and 18 TGAMs (3 stressors × 2 seasons × 3 lags) for
+3.1. *“Fit 18 GAMs and 18 TGAMs (3 stressors × 2 seasons × 3 lags) for
 each system, using either PC1 or PC2 as a response variable.”*.
 The fits of relevant generalized additive models (GAMs) and non-additive threshold GAMs (TGAMs) at 0- to 2-time lags response variable (PC1 or